bubdm/JsonDbCore/README.md

 # JsonDbCore
-Playing around with JSON and LINQ (NoSQL) in C# .NET Core 2.1.
+Experimenting with JSON and LINQ (NoSQL) in C# .NET Core 2.1.
 Using Newtonsoft.Json (NuGet).
 Easy to implement or copy.
 One custom method; Save().

-To run, use CLI in JsonDbTest folder: "dotnet run"
+To test, use CLI in JsonDbTest folder: "dotnet run"

 Tested and works on:
 - Windows (10, 1803)